Chris Dodd: U.S. House of Representatives (1975–1981)

 Dodd was part of the "Watergate class of '74," which CNN pundit David Gergen credited with bringing "a fresh burst of liberal energy to the Capitol."
-Elected to the U.S. House of Representatives from Connecticut's 2nd congressional district and reelected twice, he served from January 4, 1975 to January 3, 1981.
+Elected to the U.S. House of Representatives from Connecticut's 2nd congressional district and reelected twice, he served from January 4, 1975, to January 3, 1981.
 During his tenure in the House, he served on the United States House Select Committee on Assassinations.

 U.S. Senate (1981–2011)

 Elections

-Dodd was elected to the U.S. Senate in 1980, and was subsequently reelected in 1986, 1992, 1998, and 2004.
+Dodd was elected to the U.S. Senate in 1980, and was reelected in 1986, 1992, 1998, and 2004.
 He is the first senator from Connecticut to serve five consecutive terms.

 Facing a competitive reelection bid for his Senate seat in 2010 and trailing against both of his likely Republican challengers in public opinion polling, Dodd announced in January 2010 that he would not seek re-election for a sixth term in the Senate.
 Polls of Connecticut voters in 2008 and 2009 had consistently suggested Dodd would have difficulty winning re-election, with 46% viewing his job performance as fair or poor and a majority stating they would vote to replace Dodd in the 2010 election.